 By performing our procedures, we comply with the requirements of Part 9 of Book 2 of the Dutch Civil Code and the Dutch Standard 720.
 The scope of such procedures was substantially less than the scope of those performed in our audit of the financial statements.

-The Executive Board is responsible for the preparation of the other information, including the directors’ report and the other information in accordance with Part 9 of Book 2 of the Dutch Civil Code.
+The executive board is responsible for the preparation of the other information, including the Executive Board report and the other information in accordance with Part 9 of Book 2 of the Dutch Civil Code.

 Report on other legal and regulatory requirements

-We were appointed as auditors of Triodos Bank N.V. at the recommendation of the Supervisory Board following the passing of a resolution by the shareholders at the annual meeting held on 22 May 2015 for a total period of 4 years.
-Our appointment has been renewed annually by shareholders, representing a total period of uninterrupted engagement appointment of 3 years.
+We were appointed as auditors of Triodos Bank N.V. on 22 May 2015 by the supervisory board following the passing of a resolution by the shareholders at the annual meeting held on 22 May 2015.
+Our appointment has been renewed annually by shareholders representing a total period of uninterrupted engagement appointment of 4 years.

 No prohibited non-audit services

 To the best of our knowledge and belief, we have not provided prohibited non-audit services as referred to in Article 5(1) of the European Regulation on specific requirements regarding statutory audit of public-interest entities.

 The services, in addition to the audit, that we have provided to the Bank and its controlled entities, for the period to which our statutory audit relates, are disclosed in note ‘auditor’s fees’ to the financial statements.

 Responsibilities for the financial statements and the audit